CPNV-ES/trainwarehouse/README.md

 When it's done you need to copy the .env.example to .env and write the environment variable you want to use for DEV environment.

+> Don't forget to write the environment variables for AWS!

 The docker-compose will use .env file to setup container.

 ```